docQodly/docs/docs/language/EntitySelectionClass.md

 The `.isAlterable()` function <!-- REF #EntitySelectionClass.isAlterable().Summary -->returns True if the entity selection is alterable<!-- END REF -->, and False if the entity selection is not alterable.

-For more information, please refer to the [Shareable or alterable entity selections](../Concepts/data#shareable-or-alterable-entity-selections) section.
+For more information, please refer to the [Shareable or alterable entity selections](../concepts/orda/data#shareable-or-alterable-entity-selections) section.

 #### Example

-You are about to display `Form.products` in a `[list box](FormObjects/listbox_overview.md)` to allow the user to add new products.
+You want to display `Form.products` in a form component to allow the user to add new products.
 You want to make sure it is alterable so that the user can add new products without error:

 ```4d
 If (Not(Form.products.isAlterable()))
-    Form.products:=Form.products.copy()
+    Form.products=Form.products.copy()
 End if
 ...
 Form.products.add(Form.product)